Euphoric Sad Songs: Release and promotion

-In an interview with BBC News in July 2020, Raye initially announced that her fifth EP would be titled, Her Heart Beats in 4/4, and that it would be released later that same year, with the project would be centred around the theme of the "seven stages of grief".
+In an interview with BBC News in July 2020, Raye initially announced that her fifth EP would be titled, Her Heart Beats in 4/4, and that it would be released later that same year, with the project being centered around the theme of "the seven stages of grief".
 Raye disclosed that she wrote the album during each stage of grief and that ultimately the creative process had healed her broken heart.
 It was also confirmed that the EP would include previously released singles "Love Me Again" and "Please Don't Touch".
 The album would later be re-titled Euphoric Sad Songs, with it being nine tracks in length.
 Raye would take to her social medias to announce that she will be hosting a Zoom call on 19 November 2020.
-The project was officially released on 20 November 2020 alongside its release.
-On 17 December 2020, MTV premiered a mini documentary which mainly focuses about the process and creation of the album.
+The project was officially released on 20 November 2020.
+On 17 December 2020, MTV premiered a mini documentary which focused on the creative process of the album.